dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 If you require higher `mAP` value without sacrificing speed, then read on 💪

 #### ✂ Pruned YOLOv5-S
-Here, instead of taking an already sparsified model, we are going to sparsify our model (by pruning) during training.
+Here, instead of taking an already sparsified model, we are going to sparsify our model by pruning.

 To do that we will use a pre-made recipe on the SparseML [repo](https://github.com/neuralmagic/sparseml/tree/main/integrations/ultralytics-yolov5/recipes).
 This recipe tells the training script how to prune the the model during training.